 - The door can put off some timid cats

-9. GENENIC Large Foldable Cat Litter Box (Great Portable Design)
+8. GENENIC Large Foldable Cat Litter Box (Best for Travelers)

 Do you travel a lot?
-For anyone that does, transporting a litter box from place to place can be a nightmare… that was until the GENENIC Large Foldable Cat Litter Box came to the market.
-This litter box can be folded, transported, and assembled easily, great for any travelers.
+For anyone that does, transporting a litter box from place to place was a nightmare, that is, until the GENENIC Large Foldable Cat Litter Box came to the market.
+This litter box can be folded, transported, and assembled easily, which is great for travelers.

-The special design also helps to limit mess made around the litter box and throughout your home.
-The box is enclosed which prevents mess from kicked litter or spraying ending up on your floor.
+The special design also helps to limit the mess made around the litter box and throughout your home.
+I loved that the box is enclosed, which prevents kicked litter or spraying from ending up on your floor.
 Plus, the lid of the tray is textured to help remove litter particles from your cat’s paws and prevent litter tracking.

 - Foldable and portable design

 - Special one-way system designed to reduce litter tracking